bleaktwig/yuadrem-wiki/docs/religion/index.md

 * Including the days that each god is celebrated in the calendar might be cool.
 ------------------------------------------------------------------------------>
 # Tanethism
 Old Tanethism was characterized by its myriad of gods—one for each apomantic signature<!-- NOTE.
 Link. -->.
 This religion was widely practiced in the [Seven Princedoms of the Sea](../history.md#age-of-winter) and their various colonies up to the late [Age of Spring](../history.md#age-of-spring).
 However, in the year 520 A.S., by decree of the [god-suzerain Olag](illuminants/olag.md), a "new" Tanethism was established as the official religion of the princedoms.
-Today, this is the most practiced religion in the Fesh Peninsula<!-- TODO.
-Link. -->.
+Today, this is the most practiced religion in the Fesh Peninsula<!--TODO:LINK--->.

 The religion is based on a book published by Taneth in 311 A.S., in which the scholar and traveler wrote an exhaustive compilation of the more than a thousand deities praised in the region.
 In this taxonomy, they classified the similitudes and differences between most of these deities and proposed a reduced pantheon with a clear, tiered hierarchy between all of them.